physicsturtle/physicsturtle_old/math/calculus-III/Unit4/lessonG.md

 unit: unit4
 ---

+- the jacobiuan for cylindrical coordinates -- geometric derivation and determinant derivation
+- Setting up integral in cylindrical coordinates
+- Changing order of integration in cylindrical coordinates

 When the system of interest presents cylindrical symmetry, integrals are often made simpler by switching to a different coordinate system.
 As in the case of polar coordinates, this requires us to change the volume element of integration.